Dremio MCP Server

 Querying Using Claude

-You can query your data using Claude by asking specific questions about the tables and views you discovered:
+You can query your data using Claude by asking specific questions about the tables and views you discovered.
+Your existing Reflections will automatically work with the Dremio MCP server queries.

 In your chat, ask Claude the following question:

-for the first table or view you found, return some sample data and summarize the data perspective this table provides
+Example query for sample datafor the first table or view you found, return some sample data and summarize the data perspective this table provides

 You will see Claude instruct the Dremio MCP Server using the RunSQLQuery tool to query data in Dremio, and similarly, you will see JSON responses from the Dremio MCP Server back to Claude.
 You can continue to ask Claude questions about your data and watch Claude continue to submit commands to Dremio via the Dremio MCP Server.